chrisgeno/root_modeling/README.md

 * The data in the existing schema is already well formed.
 IE: dates aren't at impossible times in the future, people aren't a million years old.
 Essentially I won't check for outlier values with constraints that would obliterate statistics.
 * Updates to important dimensions are relatively infrequent compared to the amount of analysis and ingestion we're doing, like marital status, birthdate, or license state
 * Users will have varying levels of skill and toolsets to access this data.
-IE: I will attempt to optimize for toosl like Tableau auto generating weird queries with suboptimal subqueries.
+IE: I will attempt to optimize for tools like Tableau auto generating weird queries with suboptimal subqueries.
 * These numbers do not need to be updated in real time.
 Some data staleness is tolerable so a job of some frequency like hourly or nightly keeps our data sufficiently up to date.
 * For simplification, I'll also assume we aren't doing analysis on the app's use itself.
-IE: the relationship between when a particular object is updated is less important than the actual statistics and dimensions generated through driving activities relevant to insurance rates.
+IE: the relationship between how often or when a particular object is updated is less important than the actual statistics and dimensions generated through driving activities relevant to insurance rates.
+We're not looking for how often or why users might be updating their profile across various dimensions.

 [^back](#toc-table-of-contents)